OKAY KIDS. HUDDLE UP!

 Clean and chop the tomatoes and mince the garlic.

-Throw the tomatillo, serranos, and roasted garlic in a blender or food processor and make a verde sauce like this… and reserve that for the queso.
+Throw the tomatillo, serranos, and roasted garlic in a small food processor (This is the one I have) and make a verde sauce like this… and reserve that for the queso.

 Add the garlic, and then the chopped veggies…

 Add the 1/2 c. cheddar cheese and let it melt.
 Then add the verde sauce from the blender.
 Finish with the salt and lemon to taste.

 You may use water to thin it when necessary, it won’t affect the flavor.
 This queso gets thick quick and often if left on the stove or in a crock pot.